PHPCompatibility/PHPCompatibility/.github/CONTRIBUTING.md

 * All code should be compatible with PHPCS 1.5.6, PHPCS 2.x and PHPCS 3.x.
 * All code should be compatible with PHP 5.3 to PHP nightly.
 * All code should comply with the PHPCompatibility coding standards.
-    The ruleset used by PHPCompatibility is largely based on PSR-2 with minor variations and some additional checks for documentation and such.
+    The [ruleset used by PHPCompatibility](https://github.com/wimg/PHPCompatibility/blob/master/phpcs.xml.dist) is largely based on PSR-2 with minor variations and some additional checks for documentation and such.

 ### Framework/CMS specific rulesets

 As of PHPCompatibility 8.2.0, framework/CMS specific rulesets will be accepted to be hosted from within this repository.

-A framework/CMS specific ruleset will generally contain `<exclude ...>` directives for backfills provided by the framework/CMS to prevent false positives.
+A framework/CMS specific ruleset will generally contain `<exclude ...>` directives for backfills/polyfills provided by the framework/CMS to prevent false positives.

 > A backfill is a function/constant/class (etc) which has been added to PHP in a later version than the minimum supported version of the framework/CMS and for which a function/constant/class of the same name is included in the framework/CMS when a PHP version is detected in which the function/constant/class did not yet exist.